~A completed registration form is a condition for enrollment. (Does not apply to open classes.)

 Level Placement Policy

-~Students are placed into levels based on age, developmental level, and ability as determined by the director and faculty.
+~Students are placed into levels based on age, developmental level, and ability as determined by the director.

 ~Advancement will normally occur after the spring term, but could occur sooner or even be delayed based on the student's classroom progress.

 ~Additionally, please note that some levels are designed for students to be in them for at least two years.